-For customers of our cloud solutions (such as Raiser’s Edge NXT, Financial Edge NXT, Luminate CRM, and eTapestry), you are always current with the latest security requirements.
-We have or will soon automatically release TLS 1.1+ compatible versions of your solution and you don’t need to take steps to upgrade your software.
+For customers of our cloud solutions (such as Raiser’s Edge NXT, Financial Edge NXT, Luminate CRM, eTapestry, and Altru), you are always current with the latest security requirements.
+We have or will soon automatically release TLS 1.2 compatible versions of your solution and you do not need to take steps to upgrade your software.
 The same is true if you are on hosted versions of Raiser’s Edge 7 or Financial Edge 7.
-Customers hosted on Blackbaud CRM/Blackbaud Internet Solutions where upgrade schedules are determined by customers, need to ensure that their software has been upgraded to a version that is TLS 1.1+ compatible.
+Customers hosted on Blackbaud CRM/Blackbaud Internet Solutions where upgrade schedules are determined by customers, need to ensure that their software has been upgraded to a version that is TLS 1.2 compatible.

 What will happen if we don’t upgrade?

-After Blackbaud begins to disable TLS 1.0 on March 15, 2018, if you haven’t made the required updates, you will no longer be able to access some or all of your Blackbaud solutions and services that rely on TLS 1.0; they will fail.
+After Blackbaud disables TLS 1.1 on May 1, 2021, if you have not made the required updates, you will no longer be able to access some or all of your Blackbaud solutions and services that rely on TLS 1.1; they will fail.
 This will impact a number of Blackbaud solutions, including access to websites.

 How will my donors and constituents be impacted?

-If you don’t upgrade to a version of your Blackbaud solution that supports TLS 1.1 prior to the March 15, 2018 deadline, not only would you not be able to access your Blackbaud solutions, but your constituents, including donors, may not be able to access your websites and/or process donations/payments.
+If you do not upgrade to a version of your Blackbaud solution that supports TLS 1.2 prior to the May 1, 2021 deadline, not only would you not be able to access your Blackbaud solutions, but your constituents, including donors, may not be able to access your websites and/or process donations/payments.

 What action do I need to take?

-- Notify your constituents to upgrade their OS and browser to TLS 1.1+ supported versions, to ensure continuity of communications and transactions.
-For example, donors, patrons, parents and students accessing donor pages, store fronts, community pages and online registration pages hosted within on-premise environments are susceptible to vulnerability and connectivity issues if they do not upgrade their OS and browser to support TLS 1.1+.
+- (Optional) Notify your constituents to upgrade their OS and browser to TLS 1.2 supported versions, to ensure continuity of communications and transactions.
+For example, donors, patrons, parents and students accessing donor pages, store fronts, community pages and online registration pages hosted within on-premise environments are susceptible to vulnerability and connectivity issues if they do not upgrade their OS and browser to support TLS 1.2.

 Blackbaud TLS Resources

-We’re here to help!
-In our new TLS resources section you can find additional information to support you in taking the necessary steps to prevent disruption and ensure your Blackbaud solutions continue to be compliant, specifically that the payment processing capabilities in your solutions remain secure.
+We are here to help!
+Below are additional resources to support you in taking the necessary steps to prevent disruption and ensure your Blackbaud solutions continue to be compliant, specifically that the payment processing capabilities in your solutions remain secure.
 (Note: These resources were initially released in 2018 when TLS 1.0 deprecation started.
 Recommendations are still valid, but deadline has changed to May 1, 2021)